 Indications and Usage

-Tetanus injection is indicated for booster injection only for individuals 7 years of age or older.
+Tetanus antitoxin is indicated for booster injection only for individuals 7 years of age or older.
 For children under 7 years of age, tetanus injections are one of the routine vaccinations which is scheduled at 4-8 weeks, 15-20 months, and 5-6 years of age.
 Individuals 7 years of age or older are given tetanus and diphtheria toxoids.

-Do not take tetanus antitoxin injection if:
+Do not take tetanus antitoxin if:

 - You are allergic to tetanus antitoxin or other containing ingredients;

 - You have history of systemic allergic or neurologic reactions.

 Adequate immunization by routine boosters in non-pregnant women of child-bearing age can obviate the need to vaccinate women during pregnancy.
 Tetanus antitoxin injection does not affect the safety of mothers who are breastfeeding or their infants.

 Refer to your doctor or pharmacist for guidelines on tetanus antitoxin dose.
 Do not exceed what they advise.
 The usual tetanus antitoxin dose for an adult weighing up to 29.5kg is 3000 to 5000IU as a single dose intramuscularly.
 The usual tetanus antitoxin dose for children is 1500IU intramuscularly.

 Tetanus antitoxin should not be used in the routine treatment of traumatic wounds.
 If the wound is extensive with a high risk of tetanus infection, antitoxin (preferably the human immunoglobulin) should be injected intramuscularly at the earliest possible moment after infliction of the injury.
 If equine antitoxin is used, the dose ranges from 1500 to 6000 units.